 - Continuous droplets impacting PTFE, a material with a near-permanent electrical charge, provide a new path for the accumulation and storage of high-density surface charges.

-- When water droplets continually hit the PTFE surface, the generated surface charge builds up and gradually reaches saturation.
+- When water droplets continuously hit the surface of the PTFE, the surface charge generated accumulates and gradually reaches saturation.

 This new discovery helped overcome all the problems of previous generators.

 Research shows that a single drop of water released from a height of 15cm can generate a voltage of over 140V, which can illuminate 100 small LED lights.

 Professor Wang said he hoped the results of this research could help harvest the energy of water to answer the global problem of renewable energy shortage.
 He believes that in the long run, the new design can be applied and installed on different surfaces that put liquids in contact with solids.
 In this way it will be possible to take full advantage of the low frequency kinetic energy in the water.